-Consistency in the reporting of sexual behaviour by adolescent girls in Kenya: A comparison of interviewing methods
+Consistency in the reporting of sexual behaviour by adolescent girls in Kenya: A comparison of interviewing methods (PDF)

 Hewett,Paul C.; Mensch,Barbara S.; Erulkar,Annabel S.

 Sexually Transmitted Infections 80(suppl 2): ii43-ii48